fredpope/tandas/README.md

 ### Trace Management

-Tandas records Playwright traces so you can revisit failures:
+Tandas records Playwright/Jest traces so you can revisit failures (any runner that writes trace files is supported):

 ```bash
 td trace scan --dir test-results --ext .zip        # queue new traces